Yell0wGIRL/BattleshipsUE/Types.md

 # Info on Shiptypes

 ## Battleship (BB)
-A ship capable of dealing as much damage as possible, despite being slow, it can sustain much damage.
+A ship capable of dealing as much damage as possible, despite being slow, it can sustain lots of damage.

 ## Battlecruiser (BC)
 Too large to be a Large Cruiser, but too small to be a full size Battleship.